jenktruong/church-student-survey/README.md

 ## Intro

 This project was based on one of the annual projects I executed as an administrative assistant at a church near my local university.
+Every year, we ask new and current community members what kinds of events and groups they would like to see at our church.
+Here are the five main categories:

+- Liturgy (Sunday and daily services, prayer services, choir practice, etc.)
+- Education and Faith Development (weekly Bible studies, guest speakers, etc.)
+- Community Life (weekly dinners, socials, study halls, etc.)
+- Outreach (social media, publicity, campus activities, interfaith events)
+- Social Justice (fundraisers, mission trips, etc.)

 ## Data Sources

-Datasets for survey results were randomly generated using [Mockaroo](https://mockaroo.com/).
+Dataset for survey results were randomly generated using [Mockaroo](https://mockaroo.com/).

+Here is the table schema:

+## Tech Stack

+Microsoft Excel (PowerQuery)

 ## Data Cleaning

+- Used "Group By" function in Power Query to get numbers of votes for event categories

 ## Key Insights and Recommendations